We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

 If you are unsure whether you still have time to make a claim, please don’t hesitate to get in touch.
 We deal with MRSA claims frequently and know exactly what needs to be done to make sure you get the best possible outcome.

 Reaching a settlement out of court

 If you are like most people, you would probably prefer to avoid going to court if possible.
-Fortunately, our team is highly skilled in negotiation and Alternative Dispute Resolution (ADR) meaning we can often secure an out-of-court settlement for medical negligence claims.
+Fortunately, our team is highly skilled in negotiation and Alternative Dispute Resolution (ADR) meaning we can often secure MRSA settlements out-of-court for medical negligence claims.